Hotel Charlotte (Charlotte, North Carolina)

-Hotel Charlotte was a 13-story hotel in Charlotte, North Carolina, which opened in 1929.
-It was on the corner of Trade Street and Poplar Street in the Uptown area of Charlotte.
+The Hotel Charlotte was a 13-story, 250-room hotel on the corner of Trade Street and Poplar Street in the Uptown area of Charlotte, North Carolina.
+It opened on March 10, 1924 and was demolished in 1988.

-While primarily known by the name "Hotel Charlotte", it also operated under the names "Queen Charlotte Hotel", "White House Inn" and "White House Hotel".
+The hotel was designed by William Lee Stoddart and was a steel-frame building sheathed with sections of gray granite and buff-colored brick.
+It was renamed the Queen Charlotte Hotel on December 23, 1961, and then the White House Inn on October 7, 1966.
 It closed on December 31, 1973.
-It was designed by William Lee Stoddart and was a steel-frame building sheathed with sections of gray granite and buff-colored brick.
-It housed 250 guest rooms.

-It was listed on the National Register of Historic Places on July 2, 1979.
+The vacant structure was listed on the National Register of Historic Places on July 2, 1979.

 In the years following its closure, attempts were made to find developers who could rehabilitate and preserve the structure.
 However, as the building languished, it was severely vandalized and much of its interior plumbing and wiring stolen by looters.
-Hotel Charlotte was imploded on November 6, 1988.
+The building was imploded on November 6, 1988.
 David Copperfield used the implosion as the setting for his escape in the TV special The Explosive Encounter.

 A restaurant of the same name was created in its honor and reused many interior pieces from the original hotel.
 The restaurant ceased operations on January 29, 2011.